Updated February 10, 2021 with the latest forgiveness guidance and applications.

 On page 2 of the application you’ll see a list of representations and certifications the borrower must make.
 These will no doubt make some borrowers nervous about potentially running afoul of the rules and either not qualifying for forgiveness, or worse, putting themselves at risk of criminal penalties.
 If you are uncertain about any of the (often confusing) calculations in this application, you should get help from a legal or tax professional.

-You will need to keep certain records documenting forgiveness for six years after the date the loan is forgiven or paid in full.
+You must to keep certain records documenting forgiveness for six years after the date the loan is forgiven or paid in full.
 In addition, you must “permit authorized representatives of SBA, including representatives of its Office of Inspector General, to access such files upon request.”

-The documentation requirements are found on page 6 of the instructions.
+The documentation requirements are found on pages 7 and 8 of the instructions.

 The Borrower Demographic Form